-As mentioned, individual steps are the most common issues that happen with swamp cooler motor.
+As mentioned, individual steps are the most common issues that happen with the swamp cooler motor.
 We recommend you to check your cooler after you have gone thoroughly through every part.

-And as always, we recommend, if you will, if you feel so, don’t hesitate to call in an expert technician.
+And as always, we recommend, that you will, if you feel so, don’t hesitate to call in an expert technician.
 We have arranged these steps so that you don’t have to waste any extra money.

 I hope this guide will help you.
 Good Luck!